nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 This command results in one of two cases below:

-**Case 1: Unique entry**
+**Case 1: Employee with ID exists**

-If Coydir has just 1 unique entry that matches the specified name, Coydir will delete it.
+If Coydir has an employee with the respective ID, Coydir will delete it.

-**Case 2: Multiple entries**
+**Case 2: Employee with ID does not exist**

-Otherwise, if Coydir has more than 1 entry that matches the specified name, Coydir will prompt users with a list of the matching entries, and await user confirmation for which entry to delete.
+Otherwise, if Coydir has no employee with ID that matches the specified name, Coydir will prompt users that the employee ID entered is invalid.

 Format: `delete ID`